inkdropapp/docs-old/pages/privacy.md

 Inkdrop uses [Heroku](https://www.heroku.com/) servers and services, in service region in the United States of America, to power the Inkdrop services.
 You can read [the privacy policy for Heroku online](https://www.salesforce.com/company/privacy/).

+Inkdrop uses [DigitalOcean](https://www.digitalocean.com/) servers and services, in service region in the United States of America, to provide [the Inkdrop forum](https://forum.inkdrop.info/).
+You can read [the privacy policy for DigitalOcean online](https://www.digitalocean.com/legal/privacy/).

 ### Inkdrop uses Papertrail.

 Inkdrop uses [Papertrail](https://papertrailapp.com/) to collect logs from its servers.
 You can read [the privacy policy for Papertrail online](https://papertrailapp.com/info/privacy).